-While eHarmony isn’t a Christian dating site, nor a religious dating site, it was founded on general Christian beliefs.
-Co-Founder Dr. Neil Clark Warren, who is a prominent Christian theologian, helped create the site and its matching system back in 2000.
+While eharmony isn’t a Christian dating site, nor a religious dating site, it was founded on traditional Christian beliefs.
+Co-Founder Dr. Neil Clark Warren is a prominent Christian theologian, and he helped create the site and its matchmaking system back in 2000.

 Neil also has a Master of Divinity degree from Princeton Theological Seminary and is a former dean and psychologist at the Graduate School of Psychology at Fuller Theological Seminary.